ui/stamps-api-docs/source/customer_api.rst

 B. Response Data
 ----------------
-Stamps responds to this API call with the following data (in JSON):
+Stamps responds to this API call with the following data:

 =================== ==============================
 Variable            Description